caezsar/puppet-nginx/README.md

 ```

-First you need to set locations loop to `true` before proceeding further.
+To start adding a location, first you need to set locations loop to `true` before proceeding further.
 This first example from locations loop, the base location, uses direct proxy connection to a backend server  -  it does not reference one of the above defined upstreams.
-To redirect HTTPS requests for `domain.com` to a backend server, assuming that the backend server is listening on port 80, insert the below line in hiera (the `proxy_pass` variable must have the following content `Protocol://IP:PORT` EX: `http://20.20.20.20:80`)
+To redirect HTTPS requests for `domain.com` to a backend server, assuming that the backend server is listening on port 80, insert the below line in hiera (the `proxy_pass` variable should have the following content `Protocol://IP:PORT` EX: `http://20.20.20.20:80`)

 ```
 nginx::location_set: true